MDhayalan/MDhayalan/README.md

 </div>

 # About Me

-🔹 Data Analyst with 10+ years of experience in project management and data-driven decision-making. </br>
+🔹 Project Engineer with 10+ years of experience in managing high-value projects, cost optimization, and process efficiency, with a strong focus on data analytics for strategic decision-making. </br>
-🔹 Skilled in SQL, Python, Tableau and Power BI for analyzing large datasets, optimizing processes, and uncovering actionable insights. </br>
+🔹 Adept at leveraging SQL, Python, Tableau, and Power BI to analyze trends, optimize resource allocation, and drive business insights. </br>
-🔹 Recognized for crafting compelling narratives and fostering cross-functional collaboration among vendors, management, and clients to secure tenders and achieve project success. </br>
-🔹 Seeking a role where I can leverage data analytics to drive business growth and efficiency. </br>
+🔹 Passionate about transitioning into a full-fledged Data Analyst role, where I can apply my analytical expertise, problem-solving mindset, and industry experience to uncover data-driven solutions and enhance business performance. </br>

 ## 🚀 Skills & Technologies
 ✅ **Programming**: Python (Pandas, NumPy, Seaborn, Matplotlib) </br>